Mihonarium/nanosystems/docs/index.md

 # Nanosystems

-The most talked about technical book of the year.
+> The most talked about technical book of the year.

 -Bob Schwabach<br/>United Press International

-With this book, Drexler has established the field of molecular nanotechnology.
+> With this book, Drexler has established the field of molecular nanotechnology.
 The detailed analyses show quantum chemists and synthetic chemists how to build upon their knowledge of bonds and molecules to develop the manufacturing systems of nanotechnology, and show physicists and engineers how to scale down their concepts of macroscopic systems to the level of molecules.

 -William A. Goddard III<br/>Professor of Chemistry and Applied Physics<br/>Director, Materials and<br/>Molecular Simulation Center<br/>California Institute of Technology

-Devices enormously smaller than before will remodel engineering, chemistry, medicine, and computer technology.
+> Devices enormously smaller than before will remodel engineering, chemistry, medicine, and computer technology.
 How can we understand machines that are so small?
 Nanosystems covers it all: power and strength, friction and wear, thermal noise and quantum uncertainty.
 This is the book for starting the next century of engineering.

 -Marvin Minsky<br/>Professor of Electrical Engineering<br/>and Computer Science<br/>Toshiba Professor of Media Arts and Sciences<br/>Massachusetts Institute of Technology

-What the computer revolution did for manipulating data, the nanotechnology revolution will do for manipulating matter, juggling atoms like bits...
+> What the computer revolution did for manipulating data, the nanotechnology revolution will do for manipulating matter, juggling atoms like bits...
 This multidisciplinary synthesis opens the door to the new field of molecular manufacturing.

 -Ralph Merkle<br/>Member of the Research Staff<br/>Computational Nanotechnology Project<br/>Xerox Palo Alto Research Center

-This work provides the scientific and technological foundation for the emerging field of molecular systems engineering...It is essential for anyone contemplating research in this area...a milestone in the development of the technologies that will underpin the final industrial revolution.
+> This work provides the scientific and technological foundation for the emerging field of molecular systems engineering...It is essential for anyone contemplating research in this area...a milestone in the development of the technologies that will underpin the final industrial revolution.

--John Walker

-Cofounder of Autodesk, Inc.
+-John Walker<br/>Cofounder of Autodesk, Inc.

-It is a scholarly examination of how this technology works, a reference book for the crafters of the future.
+> It is a scholarly examination of how this technology works, a reference book for the crafters of the future.

-$$
-\text { -Byte }
+-Byte
-$$

-Demonstrates not only that nanotechnology is achievable, but shows how it will happen....takes readers from the fundamental physical principles to advanced designs for molecular components and systems.
+> Demonstrates not only that nanotechnology is achievable, but shows how it will happen....takes readers from the fundamental physical principles to advanced designs for molecular components and systems.

-$$
-\text { _Japan Times }
-$$
+-Japan Times

-Winner, 1992 Award for Best Computer Science Book.
+> Winner, 1992 Award for Best Computer Science Book.

 -Association of American Publishers